fabiog1901/SingleNodeCDPCluster/README.md

 - the cloud provider name: `aws`,`azure`,`gcp`.
 - the template file.

+Wait until the script finishes, check for any errors - a few of them are normal errors.

 Example: create 7.1.7 cluster for CentOS 7 on AWS using a default 717 template json
 ```
 $ ./setup.sh aws templates/base.json